 Nashville’s famous Centennial Park houses an off-leash area and a replica of the Greek Parthenon, so you and your dog can burn off steam and take in culture all in one place.
 Centennial Park also hosts dog-friendly music, movie, and art events throughout the year.
 We’re not saying you should move to the city for one park, but, well, it’s a pretty swell park!

 It may surprise you to learn that Houston is a swell place to be a dog!
-How’s this for a perfect Sunday: start by escaping the sun in the cool shade of the Houston Arboretum, where you and your leashed dog can explore over five miles of trails winding through forest, pond, wetland, and meadow habitats.
+How’s this for a perfect Sunday: start by escaping the sun in the cool shade of the Houston Arboretum, where you and your leashed dog can go for a walk to explore over five miles of trails winding through forest, pond, wetland, and meadow habitats.
 Then, refresh with a drink and meal at one of the many dog-friendly restaurants in town.